 American families have always been proud of their Veterans.
 Military records, recollections of battles, and personal letters to home have helped many families retrace lost family trees.
 It can also instill pride to find out that you have had a relative in an important turning point in history.

-Trust me when I say that there is no need to overthink this.
+Trust us when we say that there is no need to overthink this.
 Your shadowbox will look perfect with just the basic elements.
-First and foremost, your shadowbox price is dependent on two things; medals and the size of the shadowbox needed to contain those medals.
-You must have enough set aside for those because those are the most important and most expensive part of the shadowbox.
-Do not put miniature medals in a display case.
-You might think they can save you a buck or two, but it is not worth it.
+Foremost, your shadowbox price is dependent on two things; medals and the size of the shadow box needed to contain those medals.
+You must have enough set aside for those because those are the most important and most expensive part of the shadow box.
 You can get a great case with full size medals without breaking your budget.
-The other items you may want in your shadowbox might be sitting around in an old cigar box or they are relatively inexpensive, like a military patch for $5.95.
-You can get a little crazy with $5 items, and that is where a lot of people go wrong.

 Let’s talk importance.
 At Medals of America, we pride ourselves in maintaining the Valor Act, which requires documentation of valor awards.
-You and your family should be honored if you have a medal or twenty medals, or in my father’s case, none.
+You and your family should be honored if you have one medal or twenty medals.
 The point is, get the medals on your paperwork; they are all nicely minted, colorful and true to your time in the service and if you have any gaps in representation, take a look into our commemorative medals to fill what is important to you.
-Each size shadowbox that Medals of America offers has been designed to hold a certain amount of medals.
-Choose the one that is designed for the amount you need.
-Once you have done this, the rest of your budget will be used to finish it off.

 In the case of my father, what was important to him, was his shoulder patch, insignia and badges since he was given no other ribbons or awards during his service in the National Guard.
 To finish your case, choose the most important patches, rank, unit awards and pictures.
 A picture can be a nice top centerpiece and a great space filler for your case.
 Then pick the last rank you were and any other small insignia that is important to place in the case.
 If you are still in budget but want a little more to tell your story, take a look at adding challenge coins and other memorabilia.